Skip to main content

 });

-If we want to always update the entity, even without the entity PK being present in data, we can use updateByPrimaryKey: false:
+If you want to always update the entity, even without the entity PK being present in data, you can use updateByPrimaryKey: false:

 const book = await em.findOneOrFail(Book, 1, { populate: ['author'] });